tkleisas/thuvu/README.md

 ## How to run
 1. Download the code and extract it to a folder.
 You can built the code with Visual Studio 2022 or later, vs code with the C# extension or any other IDE that supports .NET 8.0 like Rider.
-2. Start LM studio and load the model you want to use on the Developer tab.
+2. Start LM Studio and load the model you want to use on the Developer tab.
 The model will be served by default on http://localhost:1234.
 3. Run the thuvu.exe file and the agent will start.
 You can chat with it by typing in the console or invoke commands by typing a command starting with a slash, like /help that will show you the available commands.